Tuttotorna/lon-mirror/README.md

 Unified Ω engine

-This repository is the machine-readable public mirror of the MB-X research line.
+This repository is the authoritative public mirror of the MB-X research line.

 ---

-10. License
+11. License

 MIT License.

 ---

-11. Citation
+12. Citation

 Brighindi, M. (2025).
 OMNIA Structural Lens Engine (v2.0)